Give your agents tools. Without giving them everything.

 QuilrAI's MCP Security scanner analyzes community MCP server packages at install time, checking declared permissions, scanning for embedded exfiltration patterns, and flagging tools that request more access than their stated purpose requires.
 Packages are re-scanned when updated.

-Can QuilrAI govern self-hosted MCP servers?
+Can QuilrAI control self-hosted MCP servers?